moorepants/dissertation/eom.rst

 .. include:: tables/eom/linear-compare.rst

-The lateral dynamics of this linear model are remarkably similar to the non-linear model especially around the regime of typical a typical bicycle's operating point. :ref:`Figure 5 <figLinSim>` gives an example simulation with the same initial conditions as the  :ref:`Figure 4 <figFigFour>`.
+The lateral dynamics of this linear model are remarkably similar to the non-linear model especially around the regime of a typical bicycle's operating point. :ref:`Figure 5 <figLinSim>` gives an example simulation with the same initial conditions as the  :ref:`Figure 4 <figFigFour>`.
 Notice that the lateral dynamics, steer and roll, are almost identical, but that the constant forward speed equilibrium condition destroys the conservative property demonstrated in the non-linear model.

 .. _figLinSim: